How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 Event #2: Competitor Wins 3 Major Deals

-In May 2024, TechVantage lost 3 deals worth $120K combined ACV to the same competitor—a smaller, faster-moving startup using AI to prioritize prospects and automate follow-ups.
+In May 2024, TechVantage lost 3 deals worth $120K combined ACV to the same competitor — a smaller, faster-moving startup that seemed to know exactly which prospects were ready to buy.

 One lost prospect told the TechVantage rep: